aesara-devs/aesara/doc/extending/other_ops.rst

 by our elemwise operations on tensors.
 If the scalar operation has C code, the elemwise implementation will automatically have C code too.
 This will enable the fusion of elemwise operations using your new scalar operation.
-It can also reuse the GPU elemwise code.
 It is similar for reduction operations.

 Be careful about some possible problems in the definition of the ``grad`` method, and about dependencies that may not be available.
 In